SINGROUP/MechAFM/README.md

 ##Windows

 The openMP version of MechAFM has been tested to be working on Windows with [MinGW](http://www.mingw.org/).
-Other than installing MinGW no extra steps are required compared to Unix systems.
+Instructions for installing MinGW can be found [here](http://www.mingw.org/wiki/Getting_Started).
+Otherwise just follow the instructions above to compile.

 Input files